 If you’re receiving Maternity Allowance, then you’re only allowed to work up to 10 days during your Maternity Pay Period (MPP).
 These days are formally known as ‘Keeping in Touch’ (KIT) days.
 Any work at all carried out on a single day during this period, no matter how long it takes, counts as a full KIT day.

 Things are a little more flexible if you are receiving Statutory Maternity Pay (SMP).
 In this scenario, you will be bound by the terms of your employment contract, which might prevent you from doing any work at all during your maternity leave period.
 If your contract doesn’t prohibit this, then any self-employed work you undertake during your maternity pay period will not affect your Statutory Maternity Pay.
 However, it might still be a good idea to run any plans to do freelance work during this time past your permanent employer as a courtesy.

 Unfortunately, there are no benefits that self-employed dads can apply for.
 Fathers looking for paternity leave must have an employment contract to be eligible for any of the governmental benefits available.
 For advice on planning finances around this period, check out this guide for self-employed dads.

-Does shared parental leave apply if one parent is self-employed?
+Does shared parental leave and pay apply to the self-employed?

-Shared parental leave has been around since 2016, allowing couples to share up to 52 weeks of their leave, 37 weeks of which is paid, after the birth of their child.
+Shared parental leave and pay has been around since 2016, allowing couples to share up to 50 weeks of their leave, 37 weeks of which is paid, after the birth of their child.
 This gives couples greater flexibility and freedom during their baby’s first year.
-Sadly though, this flexibility doesn’t extend to the self-employed.
-There have been recent policy proposals to allow maternity leave to be split between self-employed parents for a while, but unfortunately nothing has come to fruition as of this time.
+Unfortunately, this flexibility doesn’t extend to self-employed couples, who are not eligible.
+However, if only one member of the couple is self-employed and they satisfy the eligibility requirements, this may enable their employed partner to access shared parental leave and pay.